-March 15, 2007
+May 31, 2007

-Rochester native and award-winning filmmaker Irene Taylor Brodsky will attend a special screening of her latest work, Hear and Now, at 7 p.m.
+ROCHESTER, N.Y., May 31 - Rochester native and award-winning filmmaker Irene Taylor Brodsky will present background on her latest work, Hear and Now at a special screening at 7 p.m.
 June 14 at the Panara Theatre at Rochester Institute of Technology.

-The film recently stole the audiences' hearts at the famous weeklong Sundance Film Festival, where it was awarded the favorite documentary, and has since been moving audiences nationwide to tears and laughter.
+The film recently stole audiences' hearts at the famous Sundance Film Festival, where it was awarded the favorite documentary, and has since been moving audiences nationwide to tears and laughter.